alexdrone/ui_dsl_deprecated/README.md

 	condition: 'idiom = pad and width < 200 and vertical = regular';
 	border-width: 2px;
 	border-color: @blue;
 }

+UILabel:small {
+	apply-to-subclasses: true; /*This means that all the subclasses of UILabel that also have a 'small' trait defined will apply this style*/
+	font: font('Arial', 12pt) !important; /*!important means that this rule is going to be set at layout time -[layoutSubviews]*/
+}

 /* Collection of valid right-hand side values */